peeweek/VFXDoc/docs/scripting/pythoncheatsheet.md

-# Python Cheat Sheet
+# Introduction to Python

 This is a really condensed cheat sheet to get introduced into python.
-This assumes we use **python 3.x**
+This assumes we use **python 3.x** (Python 2 reaches end-of-life)

 ## Basics